dherik/ddd-golang-project/README.md

 ```
 .
-├── docker-compose.yml      # use for development
+├── docker-compose.yml      # Used for development
 ├── Dockerfile
-├── docs                    # general documentation
+├── docs                    # General documentation
 │   └── bruno               # Bruno collections ready to import and use
 │       └── DDD Example
 │           ├── bruno.json